HakanGul54/LemonClassifierCNN/README.md

 Trained the model on CUDA with 30 epochs and around 2500 training images.
 After 30 epochs, the model reached 99.27% accuracy and a loss of 0.5598.

+#### Credits: Used code snippets from pytorch website and stackoverflow for visualizing the model